-And your Program Learning Team
+Program Learning Team

 Program Description Advanced Police Studies

 This two-semester program is designed to provide students with the specialized knowledge and advanced skills to prepare them to work as police officers.
 Students will refine their abilities to analyze and make appropriate decisions in complex situations.
 Through small classes, simulations and community exercises, students will gain experience in dealing with social problems within ever-changing and increasingly diverse communities.
-A five-week block placement with a local police service and/or a university police service is included in each semester.
+A multi-week block placement with a local police service and/or a university police service is included in each semester.

 Our Beliefs Applied to the APS Program